LSI-Uni-Bonn/Pharmacophore-Pooling-Graph-Attention-Network/README.md

 # Pharmacophore Pooling Graph Neural Networks for Molecular Property Prediction

-This repository contains the code used to investigate the impact of pharmacophore-based graph reduction and hierarchical pooling on graph neural networks (GNNs) for molecular property prediction.
+This repository contains the code used for pharmacophore-based graph reduction and hierarchical pooling graph neural networks (GNNs) for molecular property prediction.

 The project includes pipelines for:
 - Converting SMILES datasets into PyTorch Geometric datasets